 Key tradeoffs:

-Hardware safety: Emergency stop, joint torque limiting, collision detection, thermal protection.
+Hardware: Emergency stop, joint torque limiting, collision detection, thermal protection.
+Software: Virtual safety zones, speed limiting, watchdog timers, permission systems.

 Included: Complete robot, one battery (~1hr), charger, SDK (EDU only), documentation, warranty (8mo Basic / 12mo EDU).
 Not included: Spare batteries, additional hands, safety equipment, extended warranties.